-DP&F’s Employment Department represents management in a broad range of employment law matters ranging from general advice to complex class-action litigation.
-Our background, experience and participation in developing trends allow DP&F to provide the full complement employment law services throughout the North Bay, North Coast and Wine Country areas.
+DP&F’s Employment Department represents employers in a broad range of labor and employment law matters ranging from general advice to complex class-action litigation.
+Our background, experience and participation in developing trends allow DP&F to provide comprehensive employment law services throughout the North Bay, North Coast and Wine Country areas.

 Our Employment attorneys have represented clients in civil litigation involving all types of employment disputes such as harassment and discrimination, wrongful termination, wage and working conditions, disability access and accommodation, leaves of absence, whistleblowing and retaliation, employment contract, fraud and misrepresentation, and employee benefit claims.
 We also handle administrative investigation, enforcement and litigation with agencies such as the Fair Employment and Housing Department, the Equal Employment Opportunity Commission, OSHA/Cal-OSHA, the Division of Labor Standards Enforcement, the United States Department of Labor and the Employment Development Department.
 Our attorneys are active in civil and administrative appellate proceedings as well, including matters before the full California Unemployment Insurance Appeals Board, the Workers Compensation Insurance Ratings Bureau, various state and federal appellate courts, and the United States Supreme Court.